cms-tau-pog/TauFW/docs/CMSDAS2020/preselection.md

 pico.py submit -c skim -y 2018 -p --preselect 'HLT_IsoMu27 == 1 && Muon_pt > 28 && Tau_pt > 18 && Muon_mediumId == 1 && Muon_pfRelIso04_all < 0.5 && Tau_idDeepTau2017v2p1VSmu >= 1 && Tau_idDeepTau2017v2p1VSe >= 1 && Tau_idDeepTau2017v2p1VSjet >= 1' --queue espresso
 ```

-You are adviced to test the command above at first with `--dry` to ensure, that all job directories are created properly.
+You are advised to test the command above at first with `--dry` to ensure, that all job directories are created properly.
 Then you can remove these directories and try to perform a test submit without
 `--dry` but for one sample, e.g. `-s DY`.
 With this test submit you can check, whether the `espresso` queue with 20 minutes is sufficient to run the preselection on the amount of files configured by
 default (check it with `pico.py list` before submission).